Tag

 5. Malwarebytes Free — Minimalistic Virus Scanner

-Malwarebytes performs the basic function of detecting and removing malware efficiently — however, its free version lacks real-time protection, a component for preventing malware intrusion in the first place.
+Malwarebytes performs the basic function of detecting and removing malware efficiently — however, its free version lacks real-time protection, a crucial component for preventing malware intrusion in the first place.
 What’s more, features like Wi-Fi protection, a firewall, system tune-up tools, and a password manager aren’t available even in the premium plans.
 If you just need the basics, Malwarebytes is fine, but it’s pretty barebones compared to top competitors like Norton and Bitdefender.

 For real-time protection, you can upgrade to Malwarebytes Premium, which provides coverage for up to 5 devices and starts at TRY1,200 / year.
 Malwarebytes Premium + Privacy also adds a decent VPN for TRY840 / year.
 Both of Malwarebytes’s premium plans are covered by a generous 60-day money-back guarantee.
 Additionally, Malwarebytes Free includes a 14-day free trial of Malwarebytes Premium, allowing you to test the paid features without any risk.